 Attending cyber high school allows students to learn valuable lessons in organization, time management, and accountability.
 Students understand the importance of staying on track with their schoolwork and taking responsibility for their education.
 They also become comfortable with using technology and online learning tools, which is beneficial in a world where technology is constantly evolving.
 These skills help prepare cyber school students for their post-graduation plans, whether it be college, trade school, the military, or the workforce.

-Just like at a brick and mortar school, cyber school students have guidance counselors who provide them with ongoing support for post-secondary planning.
-PA Virtual Guidance Counselors host presentations on topics such as financial aid, scholarships, test taking tips, the college application process, and more.
+Just like at a brick-and-mortar school, cyber school students have school counselors who provide them with ongoing support for post-secondary planning.
+PA Virtual School Counselors host presentations on topics such as financial aid, scholarships, test-taking tips, the college application process, and more.
 In addition to presentations, they publish a monthly newsletter with important information and resources for high school students.
-At PA Virtual, students have access to Naviance, a tool which assists students with college and career planning.
-Additionally, PA Virtual Guidance Counselors hold senior review meetings with every senior to discuss their post-secondary goals and progress toward them.
+At PA Virtual, students have access to Naviance, a tool that assists students with college and career planning.
+Additionally, PA Virtual School Counselors hold senior review meetings with every senior to discuss their post-secondary goals and progress toward them.